henrybell/advanced-kubernetes-bootcamp/module-2/README.md

 ## Tools and Repo

-+  Clond Repo with workshop files
++  Clone Repo with workshop files
 +  Install following tools in Cloud Shell

     +  `Helm` for application management